 The mission of the bucket selection system is to realize the fill pattern specified by an operator.
 This means that the system is informed of only static information.
-Then, in what order the buckets are fed by bunches from the injector should be decided by the system itself.
+Then, in what order the buckets are fed by the injector should be decided by the system itself.

 In the present system the order is decided in two different methods.
-One is to alter the target bucket with some algorithm, with which a bunch will be injected to a bucket far from the bucket last filled.
+One is to alter the target bucket with some algorithm, with which a bunch should be injected to a bucket far from the bucket last filled.
 It will avoid a pile-up of the betatron oscillation due to the injection.
-The second method is to fill the beam into the bucket with the least bunch charge.
+The second method is to fill the beam into the bucket which has the least bunch charge.
 This method can regulate the bunch charges among the all occupied buckets.
 We call this function Bunch Current Equalizer (BCE).
-Through experiences we learned that this scheme is very powerful for practical operation.
+Through experiences we learned that this method is very powerful for practical operation.

-At present, the program in Delay IOC, which is coded in the C-language, is executing the BCE task.
-In SuperKEKB, the Event System will be used and the intelligence implemented in the system can do this task.
+At present, the program running in Delay IOC, which is coded in the C-language, is executing the BCE task.
+In SuperKEKB, the Event System will be used and the intelligence implemented in the system may do this task.
 In this case, the bunch current monitor should be connected to the Event System more tightly than the present case.
 This should not be straightforward and if the flexibility with the C-language program can be preserved or not is not clear at present.
-We will continue discussing what architecture is hopeful for the new bucket selection system.